 Did the seller receive a full history of the car after the previous owners had it?

 Cartell.ie can help here again, by informing you of the number of previous owners, if the car was used for taxi or commercial use, and if it was involved in any previous accidents that wrote the car off.
 It can also tell you if the car was imported and if there is any outstanding finance on the car that could transfer to you as the new owner.

-If you follow these steps, you will hopefully find a safe, good value car for you and your family.
+If you follow these steps, you’ll hopefully find a safe, good value car for you and your family.
 We can handle the car’s protection from there.
 Now you’ve put so much effort into finding the perfect car, protect it with Aviva car insurance.
 Buy car insurance online, and get 10% off.
 Get your quote today.2

 For car insurance, you’re safe in the hands of Aviva.